russellsamora/enter-view/README.md

 Callback function that returns the element that was exited.

+#### progress: [function] _optional_

+Callback function that returns the element that was progressed through, and a value between 0 and 1 of how far through the element progress has been made.

 #### offset: [number] _optional_ (defaults to 0)

 A value from 0 to 1 of how far from the bottom of the viewport to offset the trigger by.
 0 = top of element crosses bottom of viewport (enters screen from bottom), 1 = top of element crosses top of viewport (exits screen top).